Rule 3 Duty to Clients

 [Amended - October 2014]

-Threatening Criminal Proceedings
+Threatening Penal or Regulatory Proceedings

-(b) To make a complaint to a regulatory authority.
+(b) to make a complaint to a regulatory authority.

 Settlement and Dispute Resolution